9.3.3. Moving frames (transforms)#

-If we get back to the definition of a frame, we remind that the first three columns are three vectors (the direction of three axes), and the fourth column is a point (the position of the origin).
-Therefore, since an homogeneous transform can move both points and vectors, then it can also move complete frames.
+The orientation and position of a frame (defined as a coordinate system attached to a segment) are expressed by a homogeneous transform.
+We remind that the first three columns are three vectors (the direction of three axes), and the fourth column is a point (the position of the origin).
+Therefore, since a homogeneous transform can move both points and vectors, it can also move complete frames.

 We first express the unrotated frame \(^\text{global} _\text{local-initial} F\):